 The Feasibility Study will set the stage for the future design and reconstruction of the New Ave into a multiway boulevard as developed in the New Hampshire Avenue Corridor Concept Plan and Takoma/Langley Crossroads Sector Plan.
 The project kicked-off November 30, 2012.
 The outcomes of the study were presented to the Takoma Park City Council on September 3, 2013.
-The regional Transportation Planning Board is co-hosting a workshop with the City of Takoma Park to delve into the outcomes of the Feasibility Study on October 25, 2013.
-The free workshop offers two AICP credits but space is limited, so register today.
+The regional Transportation Planning Board co-hosted a workshop with the City of Takoma Park to delve into the outcomes of the Feasibility Study on October 25, 2013.
+Download the presentations here.

 The completed New Hampshire Avenue Multiway Boulevard Feasibility Study is available online, download sections here:

 A multiway boulevard separates fast-moving commuter traffic from slower local traffic.
 The slower traffic and street parking is positioned in the side lane along the sidewalk, shielding pedestrians from the noise and dangers of the faster traffic.
 Commuting traffic and public transit vehicles are accommodated in two travel lanes with turning lanes at intersections.

 Pedestrians are integral to the multiway boulevard concept, and gain access to half of the right-of-way.
 They can safely walk from the bus shelters in the side medians across the slow-moving traffic in the side lanes to 15-foot-wide sidewalks fronting businesses.
 Bicycles will share the side lanes with local traffic, where they are protected from fast-moving traffic of the travel lanes, but offered clear views across all intersections.

 Converting New Hampshire Avenue into a multiway boulevard is envisioned to make it a vibrant, sustainable asset that enhances the corridor’s pedestrian realm, transit access, environmental services, cycling opportunities and redevelopment potential.